What is a PTA?

 - Arrive on time and remember to dress and act as a professional.

-- Note that all observation experiences submitted with the PTA application should have been completed within the past 3 years.
+- Observation experiences submitted with the PTA application should have been completed within the past 3 years.

-Inpatient observation hours are accrued at a hospital or rehabilitation center where patients spend the night.
-Outpatient observation hours should be completed at a physical therapy center which provides treatments for patients who travel to the facility for a scheduled appointment.
+- Inpatient observation hours are accrued at a hospital or rehabilitation center where patients spend the night.
+Outpatient observation hours are completed at a physical therapy center which provides treatments for patients who travel to the facility for a scheduled appointment.
 Home health care physical therapy is not accepted for the purpose of observation hours.

 What if I am employed by a physical therapy provider?